Decrypt Incoming Packets TLS 1.3Decrypt Incoming Packets TLS 1.3

 Example: F5 BIG-IP Local Traffic Manager.

-Refer F5 BIG IP - NetWitness Perfect Forward Secrecy Inspection Visibility for more information.
+For more information, refer F5 BIG IP - NetWitness Perfect Forward Secrecy Inspection Visibility.

 If you are using other Man-In-The-Middle (MITM) gateway which can intercept TLS 1.3 handshake and forward the keys, then you can refer the following information and parameters to send keys to sslKeys API on Network Decoder.